CodeIgniter 4 Database Seeding From CSV File Tutorial

 Data Seeding

-Open project into terminal and run this spark command
+Open project into terminal and run this spark command,

-$ php spark db:seed CountrySeeder
+php spark db:seed CountrySeeder

 It will seed countries data into table.
 CountrySeeder is the seeder name.

-We hope this article helped you to learn CodeIgniter 4 Database Seeding from CSV File Tutorial in a very detailed way.
+We hope this article helped you to learn about CodeIgniter 4 Database Seeding from CSV File Tutorial in a very detailed way.

 Online Web Tutor invites you to try Skillshike!
 Learn CakePHP, Laravel, CodeIgniter, Node Js, MySQL, Authentication, RESTful Web Services, etc into a depth level.
 Master the Coding Skills to Become an Expert in PHP Web Development.
 So, Search your favourite course and enroll now.